...

 Summary of requirements

-Requirements like those enforced by the Equal Employment Opportunity Commission (EEOC) and Office of Federal Contracts Compliance Programs (OFCCP) set up some guidelines supporting diversity.
+The Equal Employment Opportunity Commission (EEOC) and Office of Federal Contracts Compliance Programs (OFCCP) provide some guidelines diversity.
 However, complying with the Americans with Disabilities Act and generating affirmative action plans are not the same as diversity.

 No federal laws require organizations to be diverse.
 The statutes prohibit discrimination in employment and in employment decisions, but they don’t extend into requiring organizational diversity.
-Being diverse will, however, help you convince these agencies that you do not discriminate.
+Being diverse may, however, help you show that you do not discriminate.

-Diversity isn’t a new idea, but some employers have yet to embrace it, and some have paid the price in the courts.
-Many employers argue in support of diversity, reporting that it positively affects the bottom line, as well as other, more intangible areas of the organization.
+Diversity isn’t a new idea, and many employers argue in support of diversity, reporting that it positively affects the bottom line, as well as other, more intangible areas of the organization.

-Beyond ensuring that your organization demographics reflect that of the surrounding community, and ensuring that the organization values the individual qualities of its employees, forward-thinking organizations capitalize on the differences.
+When organization demographics come to more closely reflect that of the surrounding community, and an organization shows that it values the individual qualities of its employees, organizations often capitalize on the differences.